Belgrade Beer Fest

 I intentionally included two indirect competitors to have a better perspective and to determine possible microsite features.

-• Music events are happening around the world, but schedule, lineup, stages are not visible.
+• Music events are happening around the world, but the schedule, lineup, and stages are not visible.

-• Festivals are entrance free, but there is no information about beer selection, prices, and announcements so the user can plan activities.
+• Festivals are entrance-free, but there is no information about beer selection, prices, or announcements, so the user can plan activities.

-Having that in mind, I was able to identify the ideal position for my festival where can stand up among many others happening around the world but next to most prominent one like Coachella and EDC.
+Having that in mind, I was able to identify the ideal position for my festival where I can stand up among many others happening around the world, but next to the most prominent ones like Coachella and EDC.

 Market Positioning Chart